abpframework/abp/docs/en/Community-Articles/2023-07-03-Image-Compression-And-Resize/POST.md

 The results are impressive for the example above:

-* The original image was 12 KB and now the compressed & resized image reduced to 8 KB.
+* The original image was 12 KB and now the compressed & resized image has been reduced to 8 KB.
 * The original image was 225x225 and now resized as 200x200.

 ## Conclusion

 In this article, I have shown you how to compress and/or resize images with ABP Framework's Image Manipulation System by just defining some attributes to the top of the controller actions.

-Also, I have shown that you can use BLOB Storing System to store file contents and compress/resize images before saving them into BLOB Storages thanks to the image resizers/compressors provided by ABP Framework.
+Also, I have shown that you can use the BLOB Storing System to store file contents and compress/resize images before saving them into BLOB Storages thanks to the image resizers/compressors provided by ABP Framework.

 ## See Also